-- (1) Between 1 January and 31 March in each year a local government is to carry out a review of its annual budget for that year. - (2A) The review of an annual budget for a financial year must - (1) Consider the local government's financial performance in the period beginning on 1 July and ending no earlier than 31 December in that financial year; - (2) Consider the local government's financial position as at the date of the review; - (3) Review the outcomes for the end of that financial year that are forecast in the budget. - (2) The review of an annual budget for financial year must be submitted to the council on or before 31 March in that financial year. - (3) - (4) A Council is to consider a review submitted to it and is to determine\ whether to adopt the review, any parts of the review or any recommendation made in the review. - \Absolute majority required. - (5) Within 14 days after a council made a determination, a copy of review and determination is to be provided to the Department.
+- (1) Between 1 January and the last day of February in each financial year a local government is to carry out a review of its annual budget for that year. - (2A) The review of an annual budget for a financial year must - (a) consider the local government's financial performance in the period beginning on 1 July and ending no earlier than 31 December in that financial year; and - (b) consider the local government's financial position as at the date of the review; and - (c) review the outcomes for the end of that financial year that are forecast in the budget; and - (d) include the following - - (i) the annual budget adopted by the local government; - (ii) an update of each of the estimates included in the annual budget; - (iii) the actual amounts of expenditures, revenue and income as the date of the review; - (iv) adjacent to each item in the annual budget adopted by the local government that states an amount, the estimated end of year amount for for the item. - (2) The review of an annual budget for a financial year must be submitted to the council on or before 31 March in that financial year. - (3) A Council is to consider a review submitted to it and is to determine whether to adopt the review, any parts of the review or any recommendation made in the review.

+Absolute majority required. - (4) Within 14 days after a council has made a determination, a copy of the review and determination is to be provided to the Department.